410735038/frog-webpage/README.md

 I update the second vertion at 2021/4/19.
 All of the resource is in the new folder called "frog_0419".
 This version I researched the responsive imgmap in the HTML and embedded the jquery imgmap in website.
-The resource is from [here](https://github.com/stowball/jQuery-rwdImageMaps).
+The resource is from [here](https://github.com/stowball/jQuery-rwdImageMaps), and the License is also in the "frog_0419" folder.

 Learn a lot, Thanks a lot!!